hungMta/react-native-footballscore/readme.md

  * Using http://www.football-data.org/docs/v1/ Api.

 # How to build
-If you are building on window let check out `window`branch.
+If you are building on window os let check out `window`branch.
 1. `npm install`
 2. `react-native run-ios` or `react-native run-android`